chicio/ID3TagEditor/README.md

 }
 ```

 The above methods use the `ID3Tag` class to describe a valid ID3 tag.
-The class contains various property that could be
+The class contains various properties that could be
-used to read/write to the mp3 file.
+used to read/write a tag to the mp3 file.
 Two versions of the tag are supported.
 They are described in the `ID3Version` enum:

 * version 2.2, described by the enum value `.version2`